-Pursuant to Public Utilities Code section 8389(d), by December 1, 2020, and annually thereafter, the California Public Utilities Commission (CPUC), after consultation with the Office of Energy Infrastructure Safety (Energy Safety) must adopt and approve a process for Energy Safety to assess each electrical corporation's compliance with its Wildfire Mitigation Plan (WMP).1 The compliance process set forth in this document constitutes Energy Safety's 2022 consultation with the CPUC.
-Following the CPUC's adoption and approval of Energy Safety's compliance process, Energy Safety will issue guidelines detailing the specific requirements of its compliance process.2
+Pursuant to Public Utilities Code section 8389(d), by December 1, 2020, and annually thereafter, the California Public Utilities Commission (CPUC), after consultation with the Office of Energy Infrastructure Safety (Energy Safety) must adopt and approve a process for Energy Safety to assess each electrical corporation's compliance with its Wildfire Mitigation Plan (WMP).1 The compliance process set forth in this document constitutes Energy Safety's 2023 consultation with the CPUC.
+Energy Safety effectuates this process by detailing the specific requirements in its guidelines.2

-Public Utilities Code sections 326 and 8385-8389 prescribe the overall requirements and responsibilities, as well as the process, timing and enforcement actions associated with Energy Safety's responsibilities to enforce each electrical corporation's substantial compliance with its approved WMP.
+Public Utilities Code sections 326 and 8385-8389 prescribe the overall requirements and responsibilities, as well as the process and timing for actions associated with Energy Safety's responsibilities to assess each electrical corporation's compliance with its approved WMP.